-COMM6802: RESEARCH METHODS IN COMMUNICATION FOR SOCIAL & BEHAVIOUR CHANGE familiar with a range of research interventions, including quantitative and qualitative methods and will be required to design and execute research projects using these methods.
+COMM6802: RESEARCH METHODS IN COMMUNICATION FOR SOCIAL & BEHAVIOUR CHANGE

+This means that students will become familiar with a range of research interventions, including quantitative and qualitative methods and will be required to design and execute research projects using these methods.
 They will also learn to combine both methods over time and make findings an integral part of developing new interventions and making suggestions for policy, as well as strengthening existing programmes.
 Students will also learn to critically analyze current research in the field of communication for social and behaviour change.